aidagroup/rg-drone-mpc/README.md

 - Ensure you have ffmpeg installed (`sudo apt-get install ffmpeg` on Ubuntu)
 - Check file permissions in your output directory
 - Try using a different output format (change filename extension to .gif)

+### uv-related Issues

+- If you encounter Python version compatibility issues, check your `.python-version` file
+- If dependencies fail to resolve, try running `uv lock` to generate a fresh lockfile
+- For more detailed logs, use `uv sync --verbose`

 ## License